survivejs/webpack-book/manuscript/packages/02_authoring.md

 * It is good to understand what kind of metadata packages may contain.
 They will give you insight on their licensing, guidelines, and even quality.
 * Publishing npm packages is easy.
 Remember to respect the SemVer or an equivalent scheme, though, as that will keep your consumers happy.
 * Document the main changes made to your packages using a change log.
-Documentation will come in handy later as you have to understand when some specific feature was introduced.
+Documentation will come in handy later as you have to understand when a specific feature was introduced.
 It will also make it easier to upgrade projects to the most recent features.
 * Consider publishing differently packaged versions of the source to account for different usage patterns.
 Packaged right, your consumers can benefit from features, such as **tree shaking**.
 * To make it easy to consume a work in progress package, implement an npm `postinstall` script that builds the project if a distribution version does not exist in the source.
 * If a package becomes obsolete, consider deprecating it and let your users know how to upgrade to another solution.

 The covered options are useful beyond package authoring.
-Mainly `externals` comes in handy when you want to exclude certain dependencies outside of your bundles and load them using some other way.
+Mainly `externals` comes in handy when you want to exclude certain dependencies outside of your bundles and load them using another way.